mrunciman/syringePumpCode/README.md

 # syringePumpCode
-Code for syringe pump stepper motor for pressure control.
+Code for Arduino Mega with Ramps 1.4sb (polulu DRV8825 drivers) to control stepper motor for pressure control in syringe pump.

+Two limit switches that trigger forward and backward interrupts.

+Input from Serial Monitor.